AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    Together, these provide a mechanism to create derived quantities that can be stored in the plotfile.
-Problem_Derives.H provides the  code that defines these new plot variables.
-It does this by adding them to the —a list of derived variables that  knows about.
-When adding new variables, a descriptive name, Fortran routine that does the deriving, and component of  are specified.
+Problem_Derives.H provides the C code that defines these new plot variables.
+It does this by adding them to the —a list of derived variables that Castro knows about.
+When adding new variables, a descriptive name, Fortran routine that does the deriving, and component of StateData are specified.

-   The Fortran routine that does the deriving is put in the problem-specific problem_derive_nd.f90 (and a prototype for is put in Problem_Derives.H).
+   The Fortran routine that does the deriving is put in the problem-specific problem_derive_nd.f90 (and a prototype for C is put in Problem_Derives.H).
 A example is provided by the problem, which derives several new quantities (perturbations against a background one-dimensional model, in this case).